gitstashgithub/QURI/README.md

 ### Escaping values:
 * Quotes (single or double) `" or '` can be used to escape strings e.g. `field.like("apple=orang%")`
-* Escaping qoutes: If you need to use quotes, you can use the `\\` character to escape the quote character
+* Escaping qoutes: If you need to use quotes, you can use the `\` character to escape the quote character

+### Complex field names:
+Quoting strings also works for field names which allows for more flexibility.
+For example `'field_1.field_2'` will result with `field_1.field_2` in the field name, this can be useful for related table searches.